gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## nextReqRetryEvent

 Let's add a declaration for `nextReqRetryEvent` as well as its callback function and its scheduler function.
 To do it add the following lines to the `private` scope of `SecureMemory` in `secure_memory.hh`.
+Let's add a declaration for `nextReqRetryEvent` as well as its callback function and its scheduler function.
+To do it add the following lines to the `private` scope of `SecureMemory` in `secure_memory.hh`.
+Let's add a declaration for `nextReqRetryEvent` as well as its callback function and its scheduler function.
+To do it add the following lines to the `private` scope of `SecureMemory` in `secure_memory.hh`.
+Let's add a declaration for `nextReqRetryEvent` as well as its callback function and its scheduler function.
+To do it add the following lines to the `private` scope of `SecureMemory` in `secure_memory.hh`.

 ```cpp
   private: